 COMMUNICATION STUDIES

-2. Possess a working knowledge and understanding of several foundational theories across the communication discipline.
+2. Ability to identify and describe several foundational theories across the communication discipline

-3. Demonstrate knowledge and proficiency of public presentations, including organization, research, argumentation, delivery, visual aids, and audience adaptation.
+3. Proficiency in public presentations, including organization, research, argumentation, delivery, visual aids, and audience adaptation

-4. Demonstrate ability to locate and utilize a variety of research materials to construct arguments and support positions.
+4. Ability to locate and utilize a variety of research materials to construct arguments and support positions

 CRIMINAL JUSTICE